GOVIS 2025 - Creative Digital Government

 Call for Presentations

 The call for presentations for GOVIS 2025 - Creative Digital Government is now open!
-It will run until 17th April 2025.
+We have now extended this by two weeks, it will now close on Friday 2nd May.

 If you are interested in presenting at the conference, please complete this form here to submit your idea.
 You may: